dj0abr/OpenDVM/README.md

    sudo ./install_serial.sh
    ```
    - Detects your serial device (USB, onboard UART, etc.), lets you pick the correct one
-   - re-run this script to switch to a different device (e.g. a new hardware)
+   - re-run this script to switch to a different device (e.g. a new hardware).
+In most cases, the shown default device is correct and can be used as is.

 3. **Install the MMDVM System and all Gateways**
    - Run the script: